PiratJack/investment-tracker/README.md

 ## Why?
 I searched far and wide for an application that:
 - Would be free (open source if possible)
-- Allows for import/export of data through API or UI
+- Allows for import/export of data through UI
 - Displays graphs & statistics about my investments and transactions
 - Remains simple